-The community assets (hall hire) budget of R 25,000 for the 2024/2025 financial year will remain the same for the 2025/2026 financial year as the rate has not been adjusted.
+The community assets (hall hire) budget of R 25,000 for the 2024/2025 financial year will remain the same for the 2025/2026 financial year as the rate has not been adjusted and assuming that the demand for the hall hire will remain.
 However the municipality made changes to rental of other assets which attributed to 4.4% of CPI inflation and anticipated growth in terms of properties to be rented out in 2025/2026 financial year.